 • This table can be created and managed using any text editor and then simply saved as a comma delimited file (.csv).

-• There are two common scenarios for parameterizing the cost matrics.
+• There are two common scenarios for parameterizing the cost matrix.
 In the first scenario, the cost of moving through a cell of a particular class is treated the same regardless of the focal cell class.
 In other words, the class of the focal cell doesn’t affect the cost of moving through cells of each class.
 In this scenario, the rows of the matrix are given the same value within each column.
 Thus, regardless of the “from” cell (i.e., the focal cell) the “to” cell cost is the same.
 The following cost table is an example of this scenarios:

 FSQ_TABLE